 Foothill College Observatory

 Our Foothill College Observatory offers weekly public programs that allow the public to view the wonders of the universe.
+Due to concerns surrounding COVID-19, the observatory will be closed until futher notice.

 The observatory houses a 16-inch computer-controlled Schmidt-Cassegrain reflector and a hydrogen-alpha solar telescope.